kontena/kontena/docs/using-kontena/image-registry.md

 You should use the Kontena's built-in Image Registry if you want to:

 * Have total control where your images are being stored
-* Fully own your images distribution pipeline
+* Fully own your images' distribution pipeline
 * Ensure access control and security for your own Docker images